 He said the beer was hand-crafted with local barley grown and malted by a fifth-generation family farm in Loveland.
 The 11 kegs of the brew is only available at the Ramskeller for a limited time.

-Callaway said he snuck a taste of the beer to Charlie Papazian, founder of the Great American Beer Festival, who was on campus Oct.
+Jeff Callaway, associate director of the FST program, said he snuck a taste of the beer to Charlie Papazian, founder of the Great American Beer Festival, who was on campus Oct.
 10 for a talk on the history of homebrewing.
 Papazian thought it was delicious and said he wouldn’t change a thing, Callaway said.